PhilBoileau/cmldiffvar/README.md

 population is $2$.
 Because the absolute differential variance is non-zero, the treatment effect is heterogeneous.

-We use a targeted maximum likelihood estimator, the `cmldiffvar()` function’s default estimator, to infer the differential variance of this population.
+We use a targeted maximum likelihood estimator (van der Laan and Rubin 2006; van der Laan and Rose 2011, 2018), the `cmldiffvar()` function’s default estimator, to infer the differential variance of this population.
 The function outputs a point estimate and a $95\%$ confidence interval by default.
 A p-value corresponding to a test of whether the differential variance is significantly different from zero